12 of the Best Resources for Teaching Children to Code

 Why should children learn how to code?

-10 Reasons why we need children to speak code:
+10 reasons why we need children to speak code:

-4. Coding stretches minds: coding helps children develop fluidity in their thinking and become critical thinking trouble-shooters able to face a problem from different viewpoints.
+- Coding stretches minds: coding helps children develop fluidity in their thinking and become critical thinking trouble-shooters able to face a problem from different viewpoints.

-Where to go for help - 14 of the best resources for teaching children to code
+Where to go for help - 12 of the best resources for teaching children to code

 When taught properly, coding can be very engaging, teaching a range of skills in a relatable way but there aren’t many of us that are confident coders and teaching children to code is daunting.